Published by Lyn on 2 June 2019

 So great to hear you've found the site useful.

 You are spoilt for choice for bike rental in the Dordogne.
 Many, many B&Bs, hotels and self-catering gites have arrangements with bike hire delivery firms that will deliver to your door.
-However, as you have your dates but no accommodation booked yet, and as you're planning to visit during a really busy period, I'd advise gettting in early and getting in touch directly with one of the bike delivery firms that operate in the Dordogne.
+See here for our Dordogne accommodation pages or check the map below.
+As you have your dates but no accommodation booked yet, and as you're planning to visit during a really busy period, I'd advise gettting in early and getting in touch directly with one of the bike delivery firms that operate in the Dordogne.
 You can always reserve your bikes and finalise delivery closer to the time – and organising this yourself will be less messy than if you do decide later on to have the bikes delivered to one hotel/B&B and picked up from another.

 In case you haven't found it yet, I have this article on cycling in the Vézère Valley – such a wonderful place.
 If you're thinking about making it further north up into the valley, see this article on bike routes in the north of the Dordogne.
 On the western fringes of the region, there is also the lovely Lawrence Arabia bike route.